pbernet/akka_streams_tutorial/README.md

 | WindTurbineServer.scala   | Start server    |

  The clients communicate via websockets with the _WindTurbineServer_.
 After a restart of _SimulateWindTurbines_ the clients are able to resume.
- Shutting down the _WindTurbineServer_ results in reporting all of the clients that the server is not reachable.
+ Shutting down the _WindTurbineServer_ results in reporting the clients that the server is not reachable.
  After restarting _WindTurbineServer_ the clients are able to resume.
 Since there is no persistence, the processing just continuous.